Is the Boston CityPass worth it? 2020 Boston CityPass review

 Are all of the attractions covered with the Boston CityPASS worth a visit

 In short- yes, yes!
-Even though the pass covers entrance into 4 Boston attractions, there are actually 5 to choose from.
+Even though the pass covers entrance into 4 Boston attractions, there are actually 5 to select from.
 Outside of the 4 listed in the itinerary above, you have the choice of viewing the Harvard Museum of Natural History as well.
-This can be done with outside of the pass or in place of the Skywalk Observatory as the ticket containing both options is a pick and choose ticket.
+This can be done outside of the pass or in place of the Boston Harbor Cruise as the ticket containing both options is a pick and choose ticket.

-Instead of just one niche, each attraction covers a different interest, making it easy to get the whole group excited about your Boston trip.
-In addition, each attraction is a popular one with high reviews from past visitors.
-Instead of visiting small, newer attractions, you’ll be visiting established landmarks that are admired by both locals and visitors alike.
+Instead of just one niche, each attraction covers a different interest, making it easy to get the whole group or family excited about your Boston vacation.
+In addition, every single attraction is considered a great one with high reviews from past visitors.
+Instead of visiting small, newer attractions, you'll be visiting established landmarks that are admired by both locals and visitors alike.
+This gives you added security that your time won't be wasted.

 How not to use the Boston CityPASS